aurora-is-near/rainbow-bridge-frontend/README.md

 An app that moves assets between Ethereum and NEAR.
 You can use this as the starting point for your own app on the [Rainbow Bridge].

-Try it between [Ethereum Rinkeby] & [NEAR Testnet]: https://near.github.io/rainbow-bridge-frontend
+Try it between [Ethereum Ropsten] & [NEAR Testnet]: https://aurora-is-near.github.io/rainbow-bridge-frontend/

 How it works